royward/pseudo-double/README.md

 Because this runs on a CPU using integer instructions rather than dedicated hardware, different choices are made for the storage format than IEE 754.

-An IEEE 754 double has a sign bit, 11 bits of exponent, and a 52 bit unsigned mantissa with the most significant bit removed:
+For reference, an IEEE 754 double has a sign bit, 11 bits of exponent, and a 52 bit unsigned mantissa with the most significant bit removed:

 	seeeeeeeeeeemmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmm
 	6666555555555544444444443333333333222222222211111111110000000000